electron/website/README.md

-# Website
+# electronjs.org-new

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This repository contains the code for the new electronsjs.org website.
+It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ## Installation